themeteorchef/saas-stripe/saas-stripe-pt-2.md

 #### Adding a New Card

 Let's look at our controller for updating or adding a new credit card.
-This one is sort of a doozie, because we're looking to determine whether the customer is _updating_ their existing card, or _adding_ a new card entirely.
+This one is sort of a doozie because we're looking to determine whether the customer is _updating_ their existing card, or _adding_ a new card entirely.
 Our focus will be on the `rendered` callback of our `billingCard` template.

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/client/controllers/authenticated/billing-card.js</p>
 ```.lang-javascript
 Template.billingCard.rendered = function(){
   $('#billing-card').validate({